Chappaquiddick incident: Aftermath

 The case evoked much satire of Kennedy.
-For example, Time magazine reported immediately after the incident that "one sick joke already visualizes a Democrat asking about Nixon during the 1972 presidential campaign: 'Would you let this man sell you a used car?'
+For example, Time magazine reported immediately after the incident that "one sick joke already visualizes a Democrat asking about Nixon during the 1968 presidential campaign: 'Would you let this man sell you a used car?'
 Answer: 'Yes, but I sure wouldn't let Teddy drive it.'"
 A mock advertisement in National Lampoon magazine showed a floating Volkswagen Beetle, itself a parody of a Volkswagen advertisement, showing that the vehicle's underside was so well sealed that it would float on water, but with the caption, "If Ted Kennedy drove a Volkswagen, he'd be President today."
 The satire resulted in legal action by Volkswagen, claiming unauthorized use of its trademark; the matter was later settled out of court.

-Following his televised speech on July 25 regarding the incident, supporters responded with telephone calls and telegrams to newspapers and to the Kennedy family.
+Following Kennedy's televised speech regarding the incident, supporters responded with telephone calls and telegrams to newspapers and to the Kennedy family.
 They were heavily in favor of his remaining in office, and he was re-elected in 1970 with 62% of the vote, a margin of nearly a half million votes, but it was down from 74% in the previous election in 1964.

 The incident severely damaged Kennedy's national reputation and reputation for judgement.
 One analyst asked: "Can we really trust him if the Russians come over the ice cap?
 Can he make the kind of split-second decisions the astronauts had to make in their landing on the moon?"
-Before Chappaquiddick, public polls showed that a large majority expected Kennedy to run for the presidency in 1972, but he pledged not to run in 1972.
-Further, Kennedy declined to serve as George McGovern's running mate that year.
+Before Chappaquiddick, public polls showed that a large majority expected Kennedy to run for the presidency in 1972, but he pledged not to either run himself or serve as George McGovern's running mate that year.
 In 1974, he pledged not to run in 1976, in part because of the renewed media interest in Chappaquiddick.
+In 1977 The New York Times described Chappaquiddick as Kennedy's Watergate scandal.